alec101/OSInteraction/README.md

 * OpenGL functions that have different usage mode/names under each OS, are nicely combined under 1 function. (ex: call glMakeCurrent(....), which knows to call wglMakeCurrent under WIN, glxMakeCurrent under LINUX, blaBlaBla under MAC)
 * Tons of other nice stuff.

+-
 This is a setup for netbeans/xcode/visual studio/code blocks/codelite :
 https://www.dropbox.com/s/gze6yepuhwn278k/OSInteraction.zip

+-
-check out OSinteraction.h for further compiling instructions & other info
+Check out OSinteraction.h for further compiling instructions & other info

 Compiling on Windows: